MIPS 2017 Performance Feedback

 Since 1998, physicians have been permitted to opt out of Medicare and enter into private contracts with Medicare patients that allow them to set their own fees.
 A physician who opts out of Medicare agrees not to see any Medicare patients for two years (barring emergencies or urgent services), except for those with whom s/he has entered into private contracts.
 The opt-out applies for every Medicare patient a physician sees in clinics or elsewhere, not just those seen in private practice.
 If there is any possibility of having to see Medicare patients as part of a new contract or employment, a physician should not consider opting out of Medicare.
 The rules for opting out are very specific.
 Please continue reading at the APA website.

-The list of providers who have opted out of Medicare has been updated as of October 24, 2016.
-To view the current list, sorted by last name, click on a state: Delaware & the District of Columbia or Maryland.
+To search for providers who have opted out of the Medicare program, see the CMS Opt-Out Affidavit listing, which is updated on a quarterly basis.
 If you opted out of Medicare and cannot locate your information, please call 1-877-235-8073.

 A new Behavioral Health Integration Services fact sheet explains psychiatric collaborative care services and how to bill for this model of care.